-The Affordable Art Fare (AAF) is back and it’s bringing a whole world of amazing and very reasonably priced art with it.
+The Affordable Art Fare (AAF) is back this spring and it’s once again bringing you a whole world of amazing and very reasonably priced art but this time the whole thing is taking place online.

 The first fair was held in London’s Battersea in 1999 and since then the event has gone from strength to strength.
 The AAF now host annual events in Bristol, Brussels, Stockholm, Amsterdam, Hamburg, Milan, New York, Singapore, Seoul, Stockholm, Amsterdam, Toronto and Hamburg.

 The events are about much more than just flogging art however.
-There are artist led workshops, talks, as well as numerous art related activities for kids.
+Normally, there are artist led workshops, talks, as well as numerous art related activities for kids.
+However, this year’s event will follow a slightly different format with all of the events taking place online.

 The latest figures about the event say that, including 2017, over 1.6 million people had visited an Affordable Art Fair with a jaw dropping £235 million pounds spent on the exhibits.